udacity/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 By far, the biggest shortcoming of this pipeline is that it is extremely difficult and time consuming to hand-tune the hyperparameters.
 Finding a set of values that worked for even the five example images was somewhat difficult because tweaking the parameters for one example image "broke" the results of a previous example image.
-Having an labeled "training set" with which to find good ranges for the hyperparameters would be very helpful - you can see why machine/deep learning has completely taken over!
+Having an labeled "training set" with which to find good ranges for the hyperparameters would be very helpful - you can see why the machine/deep learning paradigm has completely taken over!

 Another shortcoming of my pipeline is the region of interest.
 If the road curves a lot, if the car is going up or down a hill, or if the car is changing lanes, the lines will go outside the region of interest I used.
 I found that a more exapansive region of interest lead to too many false positives in the raw lines step, preventing accurate selection of the left and right groups of lines.

+To find left and right lane lines, I used a simple slope range criteria and then removed lines that were not within 0.05 of the median slope and within 50 of the median intercept.
+Median filtering is a very basic way of filtering out bad lines.
+A more robust method would be to fit a surface to the joint distribution of slopes and intercepts and take the two largest peaks that satisfy certain distance and prominance requirements.

 ### 3. Suggest possible improvements to your pipeline